Black Tuesday: 7 fans die in car crash ahead of crucial Europa League match

 Rado Vidosic's passing

-Earlier on Tuesday, YEN.com.gh reported the death of another football figure, as Brighton & Hove Albion Women confirmed the passing of women’s and girls’ coach Rado Vidosic at the age of 64.
+Earlier on Tuesday, YEN.com.gh reported the death of the Brighton & Hove Albion Women's coach Rado Vidosic at the age of 64.

 JOIN IN: Suspicious Content In Your Feed?
 Bust It With Our Free and Brief Fact-Checking Course.
 Get a Certificate!